slatedocs/slate/source/includes/_endpoint-variable.md

-id | string | Immutable internal identifier discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog. derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
+id | string | Immutable internal identifier discarded | boolean | Whether the variable should be hidden from most views; default: false private | boolean | If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog. owner | url | If the variable is private it will point to the url of its owner.
+Null for non private variables. derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
 Other types have an empty array.